-- Choosing appropriate chemical-resistant gloves offering the best resistance to the chemical being used.
-Some gloves may be resistant to some solvents but not others. - Using full-face, air-fed respirator rather than a half-face respirator during spray-painting operations to reduce exposure to hazardous chemicals like isocyanates, which can cause skin and respiratory allergic reactions.
+Choosing appropriate chemical-resistant gloves, offering the best resistance to the chemical being used.
+Some gloves may be resistant to some solvents but not to others.
+Using a full-face, air-fed respirator rather than a half-face respirator during spraypainting operations to reduce exposure to hazardous chemicals like isocyanates, which can cause skin and respiratory allergic reactions.

-4.2 Specific control measures
+4.2.
+Specific control measures